anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter06.md

 <a name="6.2"></a>
 ## 6.2 Security Requirements

-Based on chapter 2 requirements
+Chapter 2 gathers all requirements and recommendations regarding security topics developed in this chapter.

 <a name="6.3"></a>
 ## 6.3 NFVI and VIM Security